msoodb/tanto/README.md

-# json parser and creator library in C
-## under development, not ready to use!
+# json parser and creator library in C, under development, not ready to use!

 > tanto.h